Updated April 2021

 Odds are you’d first think either black or gray, the two most prevalent hues.
 But as you may know, those aren’t the only Amish buggy-top colors.

-Here are the five colors of Amish buggies (listed from most common to least), and a little background on each color:
+Here are the six colors of Amish buggies (listed from most common to least), and a little background on each color:

 Black is by far the most common buggy color.